solarecho3/shakespeare/README.md

 # question

-How could a GPT provide accurate, intelligence quality answers to specific prompts by users based on a corpus of provided data?
+Could a GPT provide accurate, intelligence quality answers to specific prompts by users based on a corpus of provided data?

 ## goal